JianweiCxyz/AirbnbScraper/README.md

 Inside this repo,
 `scrapy crawl listing -a query=Austin -o Austin.json`

-This is the same as search Austin in the airbnb website and store the raw API result in Austin.json (might contain duplicates)
+This is the same as searching "Austin" in the airbnb website and store the raw API result in Austin.json (might contain duplicates)

 ### Samples